 The Muir Island X-Men

 With the apparent death of the X-Men, MacTaggert and Banshee formed their own team when the X-Men were missing.
-MacTaggert however, was not her usual self, exerting herself as selfish, short-tempered and making harsh decisions.
+MacTaggert, however, was not her usual self.
+She began exerting herself as selfish, short-tempered and making harsh decisions.
 She even made the newly assembled alternative X-Men team battle against each other mercilessly, in order to study mutants in action.
-It was then revealed that Muir Island was being possessed by the Shadow King, but Xavier would go on free them from King's mental control.
+It was then revealed that Muir Island was being possessed by the Shadow King.
+But Xavier would go on to free them from the Shadow King's mental control.

 Moira did find a cure, but Mystique had the virus target only humans.
 Then, along with Sabretooth, they destroyed Muir Island.
 Bishop, Wolverine and Rogue tried to save MacTaggert's life.
 Using her absorbing powers, Rogue had temporary medical knowledge, but even that could not save MacTaggert from the fatal infection.
 However, she was able to use her powers to let MacTaggert and Xavier speak with each other for one last time.
 After her telepathic conversation with her one true love, MacTaggert died.
 As a ghost, she has directed Banshee to a hidden room full of videos and has been a part of Xavier's mind.
 When the Chaos King temporarily disrupted death, several X-Men, including Banshee, were temporarily restored to life.
 Moira was likewise revived, and assisted these "Dead X-Men" in battling the Chaos King's minions, before the entire group returned to the afterlife.